Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 1. It picks the result of the promise that the event loop happens to handle first.
 2. This is usually nondeterministic (can vary run-to-run or environment-to-environment).
 3. So, it’s not guaranteed which one “wins” if they settle simultaneously.

+## debouncing
+1. Debouncing is a technique to **limit how often a function runs**, especially useful for events like typing, scrolling, or resizing where lots of events fire rapidly.

 ## bugnub